Tigers vs. Guardians Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Jose Ramirez, Javier Baez and others in the Cleveland Guardians-Detroit Tigers matchup at Progressive Field on Tuesday at 6:10 PM ET.
+Player prop bet options for Jose Ramirez, Javier Baez and others are listed when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Wednesday (at 1:10 PM ET).

 Bet on this matchup or its props with DraftKings!